FeelsDEX/feels/README.md

 Architecture constraints include maximum 2-hop routing, segmented trade execution, and zero-copy account management for efficient state updates.
 The system uses Token-2022 standards and implements comprehensive overflow protection throughout the codebase.

+## For AI Agents

+**Start with [CLAUDE.md](CLAUDE.md)** - Primary entry point with project orientation, code-to-doc mapping, and navigation to detailed specifications.

 ## Quick Start

 ### Entry Flow
-1. Convert JitoSOL to FeelsSOL using `enter_feelssol`
+1. Deposit JitoSOL to protocol vaults using `enter_feelssol` to mint FeelsSOL
 2. Use FeelsSOL to trade any token in the protocol
 3. Provide liquidity to any FeelsSOL pair